mgoellnitz/proposito-unitis/README.md

 With this running on a webserver, you can use the corresponding URL to integrate the calender with any common calendar tool or mobile calendar.

+* Fetch calendar data from export URL

+If you don't need the web export and have a fixed URL to fetch equivalent timetable data from, you can issue a URL instead of the user's login name or even store this in the environment variable `UNTIS_URL`.

 * Find next lesson

 Using the already fetched timetable data, it is possible to find out the next